Which are the best types of landscape trees are for a yard? Take a look at 12 of the best trees for temperate regions

-- Sugar Maple Trees: The Japanese maples may be precocious, giving you "fall foliage" in summer.
-Some of the maples native to North America or Europe are equally beautiful as autumn trees, and they are larger; for example, the sugar maples (Acer saccharum).
-Their greater size allows them to fulfill another task of landscape trees: providing shade in summer.
+The Japanese maples may seem precocious, giving you fall colors in the summer.
+And some maples native to North America or Europe are equally beautiful as autumn trees, and they are larger.
+For example, the great size of sugar maples (Acer saccharum) allows the tree to fulfill another task of landscape trees: providing shade in summer.
 The imposing dimensions of these plants also help accentuate their fall color.
-In this article, we look at some types of maples that, even on a cloudy fall day, will light up the yard like giant torches.
+Even on a cloudy fall day, maples can light up the yard like giant torches.